-Influenced by Sidecore [21], an additional optimization we developed was to offload in-VMM VNET/P processing, beyond packet dispatch, to an unused core or cores, thus making it possible for the guest VM to have full use of its cores (minus the exit/entry costs when packets are actually handed to/from it).
+Influenced by Sidecore [26], an additional optimization we developed was to offload in-VMM VNET/P processing, beyond packet dispatch, to an unused core or cores, thus making it possible for the guest VM to have full use of its cores (minus the exit/entry costs when packets are actually handed to/from it).
+Figure 5 is an example of the benefits of doing so for small MTU communication.

-VNET/P switches between these two modes dynamically depending on the arrival rate of packets destined to or from the virtual NIC.
-For low rate, it enables guest-driven mode to reduce the single packet latency.
+VNET/P can be configured to statically use either VMMdriven or guest-driven mode, or adaptive operation can be selected.
+In adaptive operation, which is illustrated in Fig. 6, VNET/P switches between these two modes dynamically depending on the arrival rate of packets destined to or from the virtual NIC.
+For a low rate, it enables guest-driven mode to reduce the single packet latency.
 On the other hand, with a high arrival rate it switches to VMM-driven mode to increase throughput.
 Specifically, the VMM detects whether the system is experiencing a high exit rate due to virtual NIC accesses.
 It recalculates the rate periodically.
-If the rate is high enough when the guest transmits packets, then VNET/P switches the virtual NIC associated with that guest from guest-driven mode to VMM-driven mode.
-In other hand, if the rate drops low from the last recalculate period, it switches back from VMM-driven to guest-driven mode.
+The algorithm employees simple hysteresis, with the rate bound for switching from guest-driven to VMM-driven mode being larger than the rate bound for switching back.
+This avoids rapid switching back and forth when the rate falls between these bounds.

 For a 1 Gbps network, guest-driven mode is sufficient to allow VNET/P to achieve the full native throughput.
 On a 10 Gbps network, VMM-driven mode is essential to move packets through the VNET/P core with near-native throughput.
+Generally, adaptive operation will achieve these limits.